Jill Thomas is a Rambler, traveler, and storyteller with a big laugh who believes life takes her where she needs to go, no matter the roundabout path.

 Sometimes, when we feel down on ourselves, a sincere and well-timed compliment is the perfect balm for our wounds.
-So this week, while I am rambling, I’m thinking about meaningful compliments and drawing on them for strength as I ponder what’s in store for 2024.
+So, this week, while I am Rambling, I’m thinking about meaningful compliments and drawing on them for strength.

 The best compliments are both surprising and immediately ring true.
-They give us positive insights into ourselves that we missed.
+They provide us with positive insights into ourselves that we may have overlooked.

 Another time, we were touring hotels in the Ozarks and drove through Branson, Missouri.
 Branson is an oversized tourist trap that touts itself as the “live entertainment capital of the world.”
 Massive theaters showcase every spectacle, including a reenactment of Noah’s Ark with a menagerie of animals, including elephants, zebras, and giraffes marching two by two.